art-c0der/hypr-snippets-vscode/README.md

-# hyper-snippets README
+# hypr-snippets README

-This is the README for your extension "hyper-snippets".
+This is the README for your extension "hypr-snippets".
 After writing up a brief description, we recommend including the following sections.

 ## Features